iambrainstorming/iambrainstorming.github.io/src/chapters/what-do-we-need-to-decentralize-in-the-coming-years.md

 ![Install App](./images/install-app.jpg)

+### Personalized Feeds

-> For personalized feeds, you can use 'foryoufeed.'
-With 'foryoufeed,' you have control over personalization, not big tech companies that dictate what you see.
+> For personalized feeds, you can use `foryoufeed`.
+With `foryoufeed`, you have control over personalization, not big tech companies that dictate what you see.

 ![Feed Algorithm](./images/feed-algorithm.png)

 [https://github.com/pkreissel/foryoufeed](https://github.com/pkreissel/foryoufeed)

+> You can also create lists in mastodon, to create personalization.

 It's not just with Mastodon that you can get PubActivity; you can also access a decentralized Reddit-like experience with Lemmy